Bio

 WHY?

-Once a frustrated, angry, lost, disenfranchised rock-a-roll wannabe, now occupying the body of an aging beast of burden, RonnieHays makes the best of found conditions and fate.
+Once an angsty, wrathful, wandering soul craving that elusive rock-n-roll fantasy, now a wizened beast of burden, RonnieHays takes life’s offerings and fate in stride.
 Freedom?
 Happiness?
-These are states of mind, and for RonnieHays, rediscovering the beat of his original drummer serves both in spades.
-Once again the dam is ready to burst, and he’s ready to answer the muse’s call.
-But… why?
-After all, The body hosting all of this activity could be called a revolutionary space-age rock-a-roll baby.
-Born two years after Sputnik, the year of the Cuban Revolution, and the day the music died.
-RonnieHays turned 60 the spring of 2019.
+Mere states of the mind, and for RonnieHays, rediscovering the rhythm of his original drummer embodies both in spades.
+Once again, the dam of creativity swells, and he’s more than willing to heed the muse’s call.
+But why, you may ask?
+After all, the human body hosting this whirlwind could be classified as a revolutionary space-age rock-n-roll relic.
+Born just a couple of years after Sputnik’s orbit, during the year of the Cuban Revolution and the day the music died

 Photo Gallery =>